pman06/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 5-print_comb2.py - A program that prints numbers from 0 to 99.

 6-print_comb3.py - A  program that prints all possible different combinations of two digits.

+7-islower.py - A function that checks for lowercase character.